 EPS engineers should note beginning-of-life (BOL) vs end-of-life (EOL) performance of the systems as well as their planned testing hours for such systems while on the ground prior to operations.
 Typically, EPS for SmallSats is over-engineered to handle a dynamic thermal environment, eclipse durations while in LEO, or any other operational scenarios or mission needs while in eclipse at varying sun-angles.
-Figure 3.1 captures actual space system performances given such wide varying operational conditions for all reviewed space missions (not only SmallSats) launched since 1989 to 2021.
+Figure 3.1 captures actual space system performances given such wide varying operational conditions for 389 space missions (not only SmallSats) launched since 1989 to 2021 reviewed in the publication (Peretz et. al 2024).
+The dotted horizontal line indicated where more of the 389 missions surveyed fall under

-In SmallSat missions especially, cost and scheduling considerations are something that EPS engineers must pay attention to on a component level, and power generation components are no exception.
 When possible, choosing a pre-designed and qualified panel is preferred over designing unique solar panels to reduce the cost and schedule as well as unforeseen design and manufacturing issues.
 Companies that have the capacity for mass production and automation are rare because space solar arrays, cells, and panels have always been a 'boutique' business; however, standardized designs like the OneWeb and StarLink constellations have been appearing more often to meet the demands of highly proliferated constellations.